MarkLawrenceArtistry/crms/journal.md

 # STEPS IN CREATING FULLSTACK

+- npm init -y
+- npm install express cors sqlite3

 # BACKEND

 ## Database Connection
 1. create database.js
+2. require sqlite3
-2. require sqlite3, and create variable for database file name (for ex. myDB.db)
+2.5. create variable for database file name (for ex. myDB.db)
 3. create new instance of db by creating a variable and storing it in `new sqlite3.Database(database, (err) => {})` 3.5 validate if there is an error, if there is log it
-4. create new function for creating tables
+4. create a variable 'initDB', store arrow function for creating tables
-5. wrap everything in db.serialize(() => {})
+5. inside is db.serialize(() => {})
-6. create the query for CREATING `'CREATE TABLE myTable'`
+6. create the query for CREATING `'CREATE TABLE IF NOT EXISTS myTable'` 6.5 search for sqlite3 syntax like INTEGER etc
 7. create db.run(query, callback)
 8. callback checks if there is an error or not (err) => {}
 9. export the db variable and initDB function